citp/privacy-policy-historical/g/ga/gam/gamedesire.com.md

 Cookies are small files downloaded to your computer to track movements within web sites.
 Like most entertainment and gaming sites, GameDesire also uses cookies to track your visits to the site so you do not have to re-register each time you visit us.
 They also allow GameDesire to understand how you use our service and how Ganymede Technologies can improve the site.

-GameDesire reserves the right to change this policy from time to time, so please check here from time to time to see if there is a revised policy available.
+We reserve the right to change this policy from time to time, so please check here from time to time to see if there is a revised policy available.

-GameDesire has made a tremendous effort to ensure the security of our users.
+We have made a tremendous effort to ensure the security of our users.
 As such, you can have a high degree of confidence that the personal information you give GameDesire is protected from unauthorized access and use.

 Ganymede Technologies cautions you against giving out personally identifiable information (such as social security numbers, credit card numbers, names and addresses, telephone numbers, driver license numbers) to strangers online, as this information may be used for illegal or harmful purposes.

 We strongly encourage you to protect your information with long and not easy to guess password.
 Such password should not resemble your name or any other personal information regarding you and preferably should contain capital letters and numbers.

 You are able to [edit your personal data](http://www.gamedesire.com/dd-1,n-1.html) after logging in, you can also [remove your account](http://www.gamedesire.com/dd-1,n-7.html) including all personal data.
 If you think that somebody gained unauthorised access to your data, please [contact us](http://www.gamedesire.com/dd-4,n-8.html).

+We use third-party advertising companies and advertising networks to serve ads to you on our behalf when you visit our Web site.
+These companies may use information (not including your name, address email address or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you.
+If you would like more information about this practice and to know your choices about not having this information used by these companies, please visit http://www.networkadvertising.org/optout_nonppii.asp.